ricardoom/dominotrono/content/posts/daily-log.md

 <!--more-->

-### 12-1-202
+### 12-1-2020

 Moving this log to individual posts... makes more sense.
 See you on the other side.

 ### 3-17-2020

 Crazy times.
 Corona virus has the world paralyzed.
 For my family's part, we're scared and resolute.
-Frustrated and yet despite all the failings, hopeful.
+Frustrated and yet despite all the ~~winning~~ failing, hopeful.

 ### 3-16-2020